Why Trees?

 Trees help people in towns and cities by providing resilience to the changing climate.
 Trees reduce the risk from flooding from heavy storms by slowing the flow of rainwater into our streets.
 Trees also provide cooling shade in heatwaves and as natural air conditioners by evaporating water from their leaves.

 Trees make people happy and are an important part of human culture.
 They connect people to nature and the changing seasons.
 Trees provide a sense of place and important landmarks.
-In many ways people are emotionally connected to trees, meaning they mourn their loss and get fulfilment from nurturing them.
+People are emotionally connected to trees in many ways, for example mourning their loss and getting fulfilment from nurturing them.